|

 Right in the middle of Soulsville, USA, and adjacent to the Stax Music Academy, you’ll get an in-depth history of the origins of Memphis soul.

 Don’t leave Soulsville without experiencing some of the best BBQs in Memphis.
-My favorite BBQ spot is Cozy Corner, a black-owned BBQ spot featured on Dives, Diners, and Drive-ins.
+My favorite BBQ spot is Cozy Corner, a Black-owned restaurant featured on Diners, Drive-Ins and Dives.

 Where to Stay in Memphis: Canopy by Hilton